Jaytak/Jaytak/README.md

-# Hey there 👋
+# Hey There 👋

-I'm Jacob, a full time student and part time dev (when i get a break!).
-I also run a minecraft server for friends.<br>
+I'm Jacob, a full-time student and part-time dev (when I get a break!).
+I also run Minecraft servers for friends.<br>
 Studying Bachelors in Information Technology (Year 2) and CS50X.
 Taken CS50P.

 ### Languages